Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 A simple set of **10 recommendations** will help keep new designs consistent with the appearance of existing set of Slicer Application Icons:

-1. Design icons on a transparent background.
+1. Design icons as vector images on a transparent background.

 2. At 24x24 pixel resolution, stroke width should be 1 dp = 1 px.
 This will insure pixel-perfect rendering at resolution multiples of 24x24.